 Faculty Rights Tip: Lecturers and Work Assignment During the Year

-This Article provides protection for long-term lecturers.
-The administration must follow the order of appointments specified in this Article.
+This article provides protection for long-term lecturers.
+The administration must follow the order of appointments specified in this article.

 Want to learn more?
 Become active with your local CFA chapter Faculty Rights team.
 Find your representative here.